-ATAR - The Australian Tertiary Admission Rank (ATAR) is the standard measure of overall school achievement used in all Australian states and territories (with the exception of Queensland).
+ATAR - The Australian Tertiary Admission Rank (ATAR) is the standard measure of overall school achievement used in all Australian states and territories.
 It is a rank indicating a student's position overall relative to other students.
 The ATAR is expressed on a 2000-point scale from 99.95 (highest) down to 0, in increments of 0.05.
 The ATAR replaced the Overall Position (OP) as the standard pathway to tertiary study for Queensland Year 12s in 2021.